Skip to main content

 Set Appropriate Timeouts

 For simple menus, 10 seconds is reasonable.
-For account numbers or complex input, allow 15-20 seconds.
-Too short frustrates users; too long wastes time.
+For account numbers or complex input, allow 15–20 seconds.
+Too short frustrates callers; too long wastes time.

 Confirm Critical Actions